 Station Street, Petersham

-The historic Petersham Park is one of the iconic parks of the Inner West.
+The historic Petersham Park (pictured at top) is one of the iconic parks of the inner west.
 With advanced Moreton Bag fig trees, palms and jacaranda trees, it’s stunning throughout the year.
 It’s always vibrant too, with playground equipment that suits a wide span of ages, sports on the oval and of course the adjacent open-air Fanny Durack Aquatic Centre.
 Petersham Park is a popular choice for picnics and parties, with ample grassy areas, picnic tables, barbecue facilities and a rotunda available for hire.
-Shade cloths were recently installed in the playground area.
 Toilets are on site.

 Nearby cafe: Bread and Stone is set within Fanny Durack Aquatic Centre, adjacent to the playground.
-Another local favourite, The Pig and Pastry Cafe at 1 Station Street, Petersham, is just on the other side of the park.
+Local favourite The Pig and Pastry Cafe at 1 Station Street, Petersham, is just on the other side of the park.

 Pirrama Road, Pyrmont